 However, you need to have some welding experience since the stainless component is harder to weld and more expensive.

 The welding heat can warp and lower the corrosion resistance of thin stainless steel.
-So, it would be best if the components are thicker than 1/8″ (3.2 mm).
-If they are thinner, it might be better to weld with MIG or TIG welding.
+So, it would be best if the two metals are thicker than 1/8″ (3.2 mm).
+If they are thinner, it’s best to weld with MIG or TIG welding.

 Weldpundit has an introductory article on how to weld stainless steel to carbon steel.

 - 6. Use chill bars and clamp the metals

 - 7. Set the correct amperage and tack the metals

 - 8. Weld with the correct working angle

 - 9. Tips for stick welding stainless to steel